 Submission of rarer species

-Over 70% of specimens submitted to the APHA have been pipistelles.
+Over 70% of specimens submitted to APHA have been pipistelles.
 To try and help address this bias, greater and lesser horseshoes, Bechstein's, barbastelles and grey long-eared bats may, in exceptional cases, be returned to the sender, provided the specimen tests negative for EBLV.
-This requires the APHA to undertake a different test though.
-So please make clear on the BAT 1 form if you would like to request this service and the APHA will make every effort to accommodate your wishes.
+This requires APHA to undertake a different test though.
+So please make clear on the BAT 1 form if you would like to request this service and APHA will make every effort to accommodate your wishes.